Breastfeeding Food Tips: Can I Eat Honey While Breastfeeding?

 Now that you know it’s safe to eat honey while breastfeeding, you hopefully have more peace of mind adding it to your nightly cup of tea or making your breakfast a little sweeter.
 There’s no denying that honey is delicious, but it’s also a very healthy food that new moms can incorporate into their diet.

-• Nutritional value: Though honey is mainly pure sugar, it is a healthier alternative for sweetening your foods when compared to artificial sweeteners.
+- Nutritional value: Though honey is mainly pure sugar, it is a healthier alternative for sweetening your foods when compared to artificial sweeteners.
 It’s also better for your blood sugar than other sweeteners, sugar included.

-• Calming effects: The Mayo Clinic also shares that studies suggest that honey might offer antidepressant, anticonvulsant, and anti-anxiety benefits.
+- Calming effects: The Mayo Clinic also shares that studies suggest that honey might offer antidepressant, anticonvulsant, and anti-anxiety benefits.
 It’s no wonder drinking tea with honey is so soothing.

-Incorporating Honey Into Your Diet
+Incorporating Honey into Your Diet

-• Add honey to your oatmeal in the morning
+- Add honey to your oatmeal in the morning

-• Drizzle honey over nuts, or try honey-roasted nuts as a snack
+- Drizzle honey over nuts, or try honey-roasted nuts as a snack

-• Add honey to your tea and stay hydrated throughout the day
+- Add honey to your tea and stay hydrated throughout the day

 Honey is truly a powerhouse ingredient.
 If you’re not feeling well, or have a cough, a spoonful of it can soothe your throat and boost your immune system.
 If you need a way to relax at night after putting baby to bed, a cup of tea with honey can help calm any nerves and make bedtime a breeze.

-While it’s always good to remember that a breastfeeding baby eats what you do (and that’s why things like coffee and alcohol should be had in moderation by breastfeeding moms), honey is completely safe for new moms to eat.
+While it’s always good to remember that a breastfeeding baby eats what you do (and that’s why things like coffee and alcohol should be consumed in moderation by breastfeeding moms), honey is completely safe for new moms to eat.
 So much so that there is no limit, so you can have as much or as little honey as your heart desires!

 The time spent nurturing your little one is precious.
 Commemorate the special bond with a piece of timeless breast milk jewelry.
 Explore our breast milk keepsake that lasts a lifetime and represents the beautiful connection between mother and baby.
 Shop unique breastmilk jewelry today from KeepsakeMom.